dthree/cash/README.md

 Shout out to [@aseemk](https://github.com/aseemk) for donating the name.

-#### Doesn't Shell.js do this?
+#### Doesn't ShellJS do this?

 No.

-For those who don't know, [Shell.JS](https://github.com/shelljs/shelljs) is an awesome Node package that implements UNIX shell commands programatically in JavaScript.
+For those who don't know, [ShellJS](https://github.com/shelljs/shelljs) is an awesome Node package that implements UNIX shell commands programatically in JavaScript.
 Check it out - really.
-While Shell.JS was tremendously helpful in figuring out how to accomplish Cash, the two do not really conflict.
+While ShellJS was tremendously helpful in figuring out how to accomplish Cash, the two do not really conflict.

-Shell.JS gives the feel of UNIX commands in a code environment, but aims to implement the commands in a way that makes sense for a JavaScript library.
+ShellJS gives the feel of UNIX commands in a code environment, but aims to implement the commands in a way that makes sense for a JavaScript library.
 This means that many commands return JavaScript objects, and some of the rougher and more dangerous edges of bash have been softened a bit.

 For example, with cash:
 ```javascript